This article covers the terms and conditions of armed forces enlistment as a common tri-service process.

 Arms Forces Recruitment

-Armed Forces Enlistment is the process through which a enables a member of the public to progress from an initial enquiry to enlistment as a member of the armed forces.
+Armed Forces Enlistment is the process through which enables a member of the public to progress from an initial enquiry to enlistment as a member of the armed forces.

 Following an initial enquiry (where there is no commitment from the candidate), the potential recruit will contact an Armed Forces Careers Office (AFCO link) for an armed forces careers enquiry meeting.
 If the candidate is still interested in joining the armed forces following the initial meeting, they will complete and submit an application form (normally online).